rennpy/pyondocs/theme-doc/readme.md

         }

 ```
-As you can see, this is where you put your name, description and author(s).
+As you can see, this is where you put your theme's name, description and author(s).
 Pretty simple, right?